Uncategorized

 According to Dr. Horvath, “Aging manifests in 30 year olds.”
 So, if you are at least 30, you should consider taking a biological age test to set your health baseline, then test annually to see how you progress.

-GrimAge has received global scientific validation for accuracy in tracking age.
-As of 2019, GrimAge is 18% more accurate than calendar age and 14% better than previously-described epigenetic biomarkers.
+Created in 2019, GrimAge has received global scientific validation for accuracy in tracking age.
+GrimAge is 18% more accurate than calendar age and 14% better than previously-described epigenetic biomarkers.
 In predicting time to coronary heart disease, GrimAge is 61% more accurate than chronological age and 46% better than previously-reported epigenetic biomarkers.
 Also, GrimAge outperforms in predicting time to cancer and time to menopause.
 Of note, if patients are sick when taking the GrimAge test, it affects the results because blood health factors show the illness.

-As of August, 2022, Dr. Horvath has created and tested GrimAge2 which is even more accurate as it factors in whether patients are smokers and biomarkers for Hemoglobin A1C and C-reactive protein.
+In 2022, Dr. Horvath created GrimAge2 which is even more accurate as it factors in whether patients are smokers and examines biomarkers for Hemoglobin A1C and C-reactive protein.
 According to GrimAge2’s most predictive factors for increased longevity, it is very important to maintain high levels of vegetable intake, good levels of HDL cholesterol and healthy lung function.

 Dr. Horvath has found that blood and buccal (cheek swab) cells are the best indicators for testing aging.
 They are also testing animals such as cats, dogs and even elephants as part of 3rd-generation, pan-mammalian clocks to get a sense for how animals age compared with humans.